iluwatar/java-design-patterns/circuit-breaker/README.md

 > Circuit breaker is a design pattern used in modern software development.
 It is used to detect failures and encapsulates the logic of preventing a failure from constantly recurring, during maintenance, temporary external system failure or unexpected system difficulties.

 ## Programmatic Example

+This Java example demonstrates how the Circuit Breaker pattern can manage remote service failures and maintain system stability.

 Imagine a web application that uses both local files/images and remote services to fetch data.
 Remote services can become slow or unresponsive, which may cause the application to hang due to thread starvation.
 The Circuit Breaker pattern can help detect such failures and allow the application to degrade gracefully.